-§ 39.
-The convening of inspections under §§ 37 and 38, subs.
-1, must be made in writing with a notice of maximum 60 and minimum 15 workdays - however for main contracts minimum 20 workdays.

-Subs.
-2. In connection with the inspection a document shall be drafted (the inspection protocol) in which shall be listed any claims for defective work and any other circumstances pointed out by the employer in addition to any comments made by the contractor thereon.

-Subs.
-3. The document shall be signed by the employer and the contractor.

-Subs.
-3. If either party is unrepresented at the inspection, the meeting may proceed without the representation of said party.
-The party present must as soon as possible inform the other party in writing of the proceedings of the inspection and of the contents of the inspection protocol.
+- § 39.
+The convening of inspections under § § 37 and 38, subs.
+1, must be made in writing with a notice of maximum 60 and minimum 20 workdays. - Subs.
+2. In connection with the inspection a document shall be drafted (the inspection protocol) in which shall be listed any claims for defective work and any other circumstances pointed out by the employer in addition to any comments made by the contractor thereon. - Subs.
+3. The document shall be signed by the employer and the contractor. - Subs.
+4. If either party is unrepresented at the inspection, the meeting may proceed without the representation of said party.
+The present party must as soon as possible inform the other party in writing of the proceedings of the inspection and of the contents of the inspection protocol.